Meaganspoon25/car-sales-and-inventory/README.md

 	"price": 210000.00
 }
 ```
-Detail of a Single New Sale:
+Return Value of Creating a New Sale:
 ```
 {
 	"sale": {